cswartzvi/hamilton/examples/LLM_Workflows/image_telephone/README.md

 This example uses dataflows from the hub to do something fun with image captioning and generation.
 Note that hamilton code is used rather than defined here.
-How the game is orchestrated is by using Hamilton's companion framework called [Burr](https://github.com/dagworks-inc/burr).
+How the game is orchestrated is by using Apache Hamilton's companion framework called [Burr](https://github.com/apache/burr).

 Burr is a simple way to define state machines and run them.
-It complements Hamilton by providing a way to save state, define loops and conditional branches.
-That is, it defines things that Hamilton cannot.
+It complements Apache Hamilton by providing a way to save state, define loops and conditional branches.
+That is, it defines things that Apache Hamilton cannot.

 # Contents